Council of the College of Massage Therapists of Ontario

 - Meetings

-- • Public members spend an average of 79 days per year on College activity.
-Meetings are held via videoconference during regular business hours, however in-person meetings may be required on occasion.
-Some meetings/hearings will be scheduled over consecutive days. • Public members will attend Council meetings: 4 (two-day) Council meetings per year plus 1 Council Retreat, 1 Professional Development Day and up to 2 days orientation. • Public members are also required to serve on both the Fitness to Practise and Discipline Committees and will also be appointed to 1-2 additional committees (Registration, Client Relations, Quality Assurance or Inquiries, Complaints and Reports Committees). • Council and Committees will require meeting preparation up to 1 full day per meeting. • Committee meetings and hearings range from a half-day to a full day. • Proficiency with technology is essential.
+- • Public members spend an average of 79 days per year on College activity. • Meetings via videoconference during regular business hours: in-person meetings required on occasion.
+Some meetings/hearings scheduled over consecutive days. • Public members serve on both the Fitness to Practise and Discipline Committees and are appointed to 1-2 additional committees (Registration, Client Relations, Quality Assurance or ICRC). • Council and Committees require meeting preparation up to 1 full day per meeting.
+Committee meetings and hearings range from a half-day to a full day. • Council: 18 days (4 meetings, retreat, education, orientation, prep) • Discipline and Fitness to Practice: 30-60 days (orientation, education, meetings, hearings, deliberations) • Inquiries, Complaints and Reports (ICR) Committee: 24–36 days (orientation, meetings, panels, prep) • Executive: 8 days • Client Relations : 4 days • Quality Assurance: 19 days • Registration : 6 days

 Appointments & Vacancies